cheahengsoon/MSXamarinHOL/README.md

-# MSXamarinHOL
+# Microsoft Xamarin Azure HandsOnLabs

-Sample project for Xamarin and Azure Hand On Labs
+Sample project for Xamarin and Azure Hand On Labs at Microsoft on 2015/11/25, 2015/12/18